 30 Days Before Your Trip- Fastpass Booking for Off-Site Guests: The Fastpass process is similar whether you are staying on-site or off.
 However, those guests not staying at a Walt Disney World resort will need to wait until 30 days before departure to make Fastpass reservations.
 Again this is done through My Disney Experience starting at 7am EST.

 30 Days Before Your Trip – Final Payment Due: Those booking a Walt Disney World vacation package are required to pay the balance on their holiday no later than 30 days before arrival.
 Those failing to pay by this day may risk their package being cancelled.

-10 Days Before Your Trip – Last Chance to Customize MagicBands: It is the first thing many of us do when logging on to My Disney Experience but if you’ve not yet done so, 10 days before departure is the day by which guests must customize their MagicBands.
+30- 10 Days Before Your Trip – Last Chance to Customize MagicBands: It is the first thing many of us do when logging on to My Disney Experience.
+Getting those bands customized by your Final Payment deadline means that they’ll be shipped to your house so you can bring them with you on your vacation.
+But for those a little bit late to the game, 10 days before departure is the day by which guests must customize their MagicBands and have them sent to your Walt Disney World Resort.
 Visitors have the option of picking from a range of colors and even having your name engraved on the inside of the bands.
-Those failing to customize their bands will be sent a standard grey one instead.
+Those failing to customize their bands will be issued standard grey ones upon check-in.

 Image copyright Disney